Sponsored by Planet Ark’s Make It Wood

 “It’s a stylish and unexpected place to see timber cladding!
 It’s great for alfresco, as a feature under the front portico, and can also work very well inside the home, like the foyer, to make a modern yet stylish entrance,” James says.
 “And don’t forget the humble timber screening, large recycled timber posts placed close together, are a great way to screen off the front entry into a living area, or to act as a room divider between the living and dining areas.”

 While recycled and upcycled timber furniture is an obviously environmentally friendly, you should know you can buy certified new timber pieces without the guilt too.
-Before buying furniture or planning renovations such as a new deck or flooring, to help you avoid buying illegally logged imported wood or wood from forests of high conservation value.
+Before buying furniture or planning renovations such as a new deck or flooring, follow this advice to help you avoid buying illegally logged imported wood or wood from forests of high conservation value.

 James says: “Timber is the only product that provides shade and habitat for wildlife while it’s growing, it can then be responsibly harvested, with a new forest to take its place.
 Those responsibly harvested trees can be used for a huge range of uses, and at a later date can be recycled and reused again and again!
 While all of this is being done, timber also stores carbon, so it’s great for our planet and global warming, and just like a walk in the bush makes us feel recharged, it’s proven that timber finishes in the home actually lower blood pressure and increase wellbeing! ”